 While you don’t want either event to happen, it’s improbable to eliminate every threat.
 GRC teams often need to work with stakeholders to prioritize defenses.
 If they can show that one type of cyber incident would result in a specific financial loss (on average), compared with other specific loss exposures for other events, then you can better prioritize where to make cyber investments, allocate budget, adjust strategy, and more.

 By using cyber risk quantification, GRC professionals can track their expected exposures to different types of losses over time, for example regulatory fines, and make sure that their teams are making progress towards reducing their exposure.
-In addition to sharing financial data related to cyber risk, GRC teams can use CRQ tools like Quantum to visually report cyber risk levels to other stakeholders, thereby helping them understand what the impact of a cyber event could be.
+In addition to sharing financial data related to cyber risk, GRC teams can use CRQ to visually report cyber risk levels to other stakeholders, thereby helping them understand what the impact of a cyber event could be.
 You can also benchmark cyber risk exposure against peers, which can help spur action.
 In other words, you don’t have to rely on overly technical information but can instead look at cyber risk data in concrete financial terms.

 As new regulations and standards emerge, CRQ tools can help you prepare, such as by understanding issues like third-party cyber risk that you might need to report.